| A complimentary eSeminar for God on the Net Members: | ||

 whining will not put food on the table.
 I best clean myself up and go

-learn something of value that I can sell in the market
+learn something of value that I can sell in the m Of course

 our society sees the beggar and rushes in to underwrite his weakness by